cyndinz/just4fun/MakeYourTeamsStatusAlwaysAlive.md

 ```
 3. Once done, click on File and then on “Save File as“.

-4. Now Give the file name as Deactivate Sleep mode.vbs and click on Save.
+4. Now Give the file name such as DeactivateSleepMode.vbs and click on Save.

 5. Close the notepad and come back to your desktop.

 6. You will now see a VBS Script file on the desktop that you just created with an S symbol.

 7. Double click on it to open and type the minutes till when you want the Status as Available.

-8. So if you want to show your Microsoft Teams Status to Available for the next 10 hours then type 600 and then click on ok.
+For instance, if you want to show your Microsoft Teams Status to Available for the next 10 hours then type 600 and then click on ok.

-So now you are all done, leave your computer for again 15 minutes and check back the status.
+Now you are good to go being alive awaken all the time ;)